mrbooshehri/my_devops-journey/docker/README.md

 **Note:** When you pause a container, the requests will be send to the container and the container will receive them, but it won't answer them
-- it hase no response, as soon as you unpase the container, it will reponse to all requests it received.
-It's useful when you want to do maintenance and you don't want to reponse to your clients during the proccess.
+- it has no response, as soon as you unpause the container, it will response to all requests it received.
+It's useful when you want to do maintenance and you don't want to response to your clients during the process.

 ## Docker rename
 Rename a container